Agent Harnesses

 From AXI Agent eXperience Interface (Kun Chen, April 2026 — 915 benchmark runs):

-- AXI Principles - Agent-Ergonomic Interface Design — 10 concrete principles for agent-ergonomic CLI design, organized as Efficiency / Robustness / Discoverability / Fallback.
-The first rigorous, benchmarked operationalization of Anthropic’s ACI concept.
-Key finding: principled interface design matters more than protocol choice — same model (Claude Sonnet 4.6), only variable is interface design, performance varies 1.6x on cost and duration.
-AXI achieves 100% success at lowest cost/turns/duration across both browser automation and GitHub API benchmarks.
-Concrete mechanisms: TOON format (40% token savings over JSON), combined operations (navigate + snapshot in one call), contextual disclosure (next-step hints after output).
+- AXI Principles - Agent-Ergonomic Interface Design — 10 principles for agent-ergonomic CLI (Efficiency / Robustness / Discoverability / Fallback).
+Benchmarked across 915 runs: same model (Claude Sonnet 4.6), only variable is interface design, 1.6x variance in cost and duration.
+AXI hits 100% success at lowest cost/turns/duration on both browser and GitHub benchmarks.
+Mechanisms: TOON format (40% token savings over JSON), combined operations (navigate + snapshot in one call), next-step hints after output.

 Related Notes